owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 In order to test our web services, we need a web service client.
 There are [lots of them][6] out there, but I found [ActiveResource][5] the most enjoyable to use in a less complex situation.
-ActiveResource provides ActiveRecord compatible APIs, so when writing web service client tests, we will feel like we are writing unit tests for a ActiveRecord model.
+ActiveResource provides ActiveRecord compatible APIs, so when writing web service client tests, we feel like we are writing unit tests for a ActiveRecord model.

 To start with, we just need to extend it from ActiveResource::Base and give it the web server URL and representation format.
 That's it!

 {% highlight ruby %}